psychcomposite/psychcomposite.github.io/framework/index.md

 ## Temperaments

-*Definition*: A set of primitives with an attributed description.
+*Definition*: A set of primitive preferences and an attributed description about what these preferences in combination might entail.

 See [Temperaments](/framework/temperaments) for the exhaustive list.